Big Toe Pain: Sesamoid Pathology

 - Toe strapping

-- Stiff soled, rocker bottom shoes with steel shank insert
+- Stiff-soled, rocker-bottom shoes with a steel shank insert

 - RICE